Can I register a car in a different state than I live in?

 • Drivers should register and insure their vehicle in the same state

-• College students, active-duty servicemembers, and residents of more than one state can legally register a car in another state
+If you're trying to figure out how to register your car in another state, don't.
+It's illegal.
+Only college students, active-duty military, and residents of more than one state can legally register a car in a different state than they live in.

 • Delaware